Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

 This will show all the resources under this resource groups on [Azure management portal](https://portal.azure.com/).

 After successful deployment, the entire solution is automatically started on cloud.
-You can monitor the progress from the following resources.
+You can monitor the progress from the following resources. **Note that you need to follow instructions for visualizing data from real-time data stream in order to get data flowing into the data warehouse.
+This is because the Stream Analytics job which you will start from the instructions below will flow data both to the data warehouse as well as Power BI.**

 ## **Monitor progress**